ftmhghpnh/fall2019-proj2--sec2-grp3/data/README.md

 ### Data folder

 The data directory contains data used in the analysis.
 This is treated as read only; in paricular the R/python files are never allowed to write to the files in here.
-Depending on the project, these might be csv files, a database, and the directory itself may have subdirectories.
+This folder includes Housing_Litigations.csv, zipcode spatialpolygonsdataframe and processed_data.csv.